A Life Cut Short, But In Service To Others

 “He had opportunities to go work with a lot of companies,” Ahrens said, “but he decided he wanted to go work in the Peace Corps and go help people.
 That’s the spirit of Cody.
 He always wanted to go out and make things better for people.”

 A few weeks before his death, Oser was told that there would be no follow-up volunteer to his site and to finish the work he started.

 Panama President Juan Carlos Varela met with the family for hours and asked to speak Wednesday at the celebration of life in Panama City.

 When Varela talked to the Osers about their son and the work the Peace Corps does in his country, Lynnette brought up the lack of a future volunteer for that village.
 After discussions with the Peace Corps, she said she was promised that Cody’s work would be finished.

 Varela also offered to arrange a plane so the family could visit in a year and see the progress for themselves.

 A new school in his Panama community was named after Oser, his parents said, and Varela has decided to dedicate this year’s Panama Special Olympics to him.

 Oser will also be honored with a Memorial Tribute in the Colorado Senate on May 8, a ceremony his family is invited to attend.

-Cody’s family is creating the Cody Steven Oser Legacy Scholarship for engineering students at Colorado State University.
+Cody’s family created the Cody Steven Oser Legacy Scholarship for engineering students at Colorado State University.
 Donations in his name can be mailed to the Broomfield Community Foundation, PO Box 2040, Broomfield, CO 80038.
-Online contribution will be arranged in the near future.
+Or you may donate online here.